Tamilazhagu97/AI-Resume-to-Portfolio-Generator-api/README.md

 ## 🙏 Acknowledgments

-- Google Generative AI for Gemini API
+- Hugging Face for GPT-2 API (or) Gemini AI for AI parsing
 - Express.js community
 - TypeScript team
 - All contributors